Quick Start Guide - Using Remote Tools with Splashtop

 • Pre‑approve Full Disk Access

-• Configure Screen Recording/Remote Desktop to allow standard users to approve without admin rights
+• Configure Screen Recording to allow standard users to approve without admin rights

 Apple does not allow Screen Recording or Microphone access to be granted silently.